amitfin/oref_alert/README.md

 ## Time To Shelter Sensors

-The integration creates an additional set of non-binary sensors holding the time to shelter.
-The initial `state` of the sensor is according to the instructions of Pikud Haoref for the selected area (e.g. 90 seconds in the middle of Israel).
+The integration creates an additional set of non-binary sensors which monitor the time to shelter for a specific area.
+The ID of the entity is similar to the corresponding binary sensor, with the suffix of `_time_to_shelter`.
+For example, `sensor.oref_alert_time_to_shelter`.
+When there is a new alert in the area, the `state` of the sensor is set according to the instructions of Pikud Haoref for the selected area (e.g. 90 seconds in the middle of Israel).
 The `state` of the sensor decrements as time passes, and it becomes `unknown` once it reaches -60 seconds (one minute past due).
 The sensor has the following extra attributes:
 1. `Area`: the name of the area.
 2. `Time to shelter`: as provided by Pikud Haoref for the selected area (constant value).
 3. `Alert`: the active alert (when there is such).

 *Note: this sensor is not created when the configuration contains multiple areas or groups (e.g. cities with multiple areas or districts).
-It's possible in such a case to create an additional sensor configuration for the specific area of interest.*
+It's possible in such a case to create an additional sensor configuration for the specific area of interest by using the service `oref_alert.add_sensor`.*

 ## Usages